ISO 13485 Certification: The Foundation of Medical Device Compliance

 • Supplier evaluations

-5. Internal Audit and Management Review
+Step 5: Internal Audit and Management Review

 • Full internal audits covering all clauses

-• Corrective actions for identified issues
+• Corrective actions addressing identified issues

-Leadership engagement is a critical audit focus.
+Leadership involvement is a central audit focus area.

 • Stage 1 documentation review